 We know that it can be both physically and emotionally hard to deal with eczema.

-We’re here to tell you that there are many people out there who have dealt with the same condition as yourself and they’ve come up against some frustrating moments too.
+We’re here to tell you that there are many people out there who have dealt with the same condition as you and they’ve come up against some frustrating moments too.

 The good news is that there are a number of treatments available that can provide relief.